 If you get denied, what should you do?

 As I mentioned above, I find that for those with excellent credit but limited credit history, Amex cards are among the easiest to be approved for.
 So my recommendation would be to pick up a couple of American Express personal credit cards, spend on them for several months (let’s say 6-12 months), monitor your credit score, and if you’re seeing positive changes to your score, you can try applying for the Chase Sapphire Reserve® Card or Chase Sapphire Preferred® Card again.

-- American Express® Gold Card has a $250 annual fee (Rates & Fees), but does offer a $100 annual airline fee credit (This benefit ends on December 31, 2021).
+- American Express® Gold Card has a $250 annual fee (Rates & Fees).
 The card has excellent bonus categories, including 4x points at restaurants globally, 4x points at US supermarkets (up to $25,000 each year), and 3x points on airfare purchased directly with airlines

 - The Amex EveryDay® Credit Card from American Express has no annual fee and offers 2x points at US supermarkets (on the first $6,000 spent annually) and a 20% points bonus when you make 20 or more purchases per billing cycle (learn more about this card here)

 The information and associated card details on this page for the Amex EveryDay Credit Card has been collected independently by OMAAT and has not been reviewed or provided by the card issuer.

 For those who haven’t had many credit cards, getting approved for a Chase credit card can be challenging.
 This is especially true for younger people, who are likely to have limited credit history.

 To summarize my advice, if you don’t yet have any credit cards: